Degree of Master of Science

 1. Candidates for the Degree may undertake, subject to the decision of the College concerned, research in accordance with the requirements of Schedule A.

 Such research shall be prosecuted in the University of Glasgow or in another institution recognised for the purpose by the University Court on the recommendation of the Senate, except as provided under Section 4.

 2. Before being admitted to study qualifying for the Degree of Master of Science, every candidate must satisfy the following conditions, namely:

-a) i) they must have obtained a Degree in a University or College recognised for this purpose by the University Court on the recommendation of the Senate, or a Degree awarded by the Council for National Academic Awards; or
+a) i) they must have obtained a Degree in a University or College recognised for this purpose by the University Court on the recommendation of the Senate; or

 ii) they must have obtained a diploma or certificate recognised as equivalent to a Degree for this purpose by the University Court on the recommendation of the Senate; or